 As your Melbourne orthodontist, we understand that a retainer isn’t the best option for everyone to wear at night.
 For those struggling with bruxism, a night guard can help to protect their teeth and jaw from pressure and damage.
 If you’re worried that your bruxism symptoms are increasing throughout your orthodontic treatment, or if you’re concerned it will damage your braces, talk to Dr. Reddick at your next appointment.
 Your orthodontist can help to address the issue early to prevent any interference with your treatment or further damage to your teeth.

 If you think that your bruxism may be caused by a misalignment of your teeth or jaw, it’s best to talk to an orthodontist.
 There are many contemporary treatment options that can help to straighten your teeth effectively and permanently.
 There’s no reason to continue to suffer from early morning headaches or facial soreness caused by nightly bruxism.
-Give the team at Reddick Orthodontics a call today to discuss your options and take a step towards a healthier smile and better nights sleep.
+Give the team at Melbourne Orthodontics a call today to discuss your options and take a step towards a healthier smile and better nights sleep.